Rahul7794/pogoREST/README.md

 ### Run PogoREST

-Check if the db container is up and running:
+Or Check if the db container is up and running:

 ```
 docker ps        #you should be able to see db container informations if running